-Eat Positive Pranic Food | “You are what you eat!“
+Eat Positive Pranic Food.
+“You are What you Eat!”

 Literally, our cells, our bones, our tissues, and organs are built from the nourishment that we provide our body through the foods that we eat.
 Food may be perceived as external, but the moment it enters our mouths, it becomes the fabric of our physical, energetic and emotional bodies: our individual self”.
 With this in mind, it is easy to see the importance of proper diet.

-Food is Essential to Life!
+Positive Pranic Food is Essential for Life!

 The kind of food you eat directly correlates to the intelligence of your body, to your ability to experience higher states of awareness, and to maintain Spiritual-Realization.

 Prana is present in fresh food and pure air that we breathe.
 One of the reasons for eating is to imbibe prana, so you want to choose foods that are high in prana.

 Understanding Positive Pranic Food

 Incorporating more fresh vegetables and fruits in your diet will give you an immediate energy boost.

 It’s also important to cut the vegetables and cook them fresh at every meal.
 Buying pre-cut vegetables means that you have already lost some of the prana.
 For that reason, buy vegetables and fruits whole for maximum vitality.